EmiliodDev/SpaceBlitz/README.md

 ## Project Motivation

-This project was developed as a submission for a scholarship competition in Systems Engineering.
+This project was developed as a submission for a scholarship competition in Computer Systems Engineering.
 With a tight deadline of just three days, the goal was to demonstrate skills in software development and problem-solving using Python and Pygame.
 This project successfully won the competition, highlighting its unique gameplay mechanics and polished execution.

 ## Development